opentelekomcloud-docs/scalable-file-service/umn/source/troubleshooting/error_message_wrong_fs_type_bad_option_is_displayed_during_file_system_mounting.rst

    **mount -l**

-   If the command output contains the following information, the file system is mounted successfully.
+   If the command output contains the following information, the file system has been mounted:

    .. code-block::